ysondh/PCF-EmailDuplicateCheck-/README.md

 - **Real-time Duplicate Detection**: The control checks the email address entered against the email address field on the contact entity in real-time.

 - **Single Entity Support**: Currently, the control only supports duplicate detection within the contact entity using the `emailaddress1` field.
 Multi-entity support and customisable field mapping will be available in future releases.

-- **Customisable Error Messages**: Contorl currently has a static error response to duplicates.
-Future release will enable the ability to add your own error messages to the PCF.
 ## Installation

 To install the PCF Email Address Duplicate Detection Control in your Model-Driven App, follow these steps: